-Karl Kapp is a learning technology specialist, who teaches engagement techniques as a professor, author, speaker, and consultant.
-He’s also someone who practices what he preaches.
+Karl Kapp is a learning technology specialist who teaches engagement techniques as a professor, author, speaker, and consultant.
+He also practices what he preaches.

 Karl’s presentations on learning technology are full of characters, mysteries, story, and interaction.
 In his seminars on gamification and learning, he uses Poll Everywhere segmentation polls to gamify the presentation itself, and pull the audience into the material.

 From the very beginning of Karl’s gamification seminar, the audience is immersed in a mystery and must do their best detective work to solve it.

 Karl uses a multiple choice poll to divide the crowd into four teams (segments).
 He asks them to choose a disguise: red, yellow, blue, or green.
 From then on, all responses to polls are segmented into the four team colors.

 Along the way, the audience receives tips and clues on gamification from characters in the presentation slides.
 The characters ask questions to see what the audience knows or remembers, and the ‘detectives’ in the audience respond to the characters’ questions via multiple choice polls, such as, "How many types of gamification are there?"